How to Remove Limescale and Prevent It from Settling in Your Home

-We’ll focus on ways to remove and prevent limescale using household products that are safe to apply for de-scaling electrical appliances that we use for the preparation of drinks.
-You will also find out about some handy tricks, which help remove unsightly limescale encrustations from other household appliances and surfaces at home without applying powerful chemicals.
+We’ll focus on ways to remove and prevent limescale using household products that are safe to apply for descaling electrical appliances that we use for preparing drinks.
+You will also find out about some handy tricks, which help remove unsightly hard water deposits from other household appliances and surfaces at home without applying powerful chemicals.

-- To remove limescale from your kettles and coffee makers – The most effective way to put a stop to white flakes dancing in your morning hot beverage is to run your electrical appliances, now and again, filled with a mixture of water and white vinegar or lemon juice (50/50).
-Then, rinse them thoroughly and they should be limescale-free.
+- To remove limescale from your kettles and coffee makers is to run them, now and again, filled with a mixture of water and white vinegar or lemon juice (50/50).
+Then, rinse them thoroughly, and they should be limescale-free.

 - You can eliminate limescale deposits from your lustreless jugs, jars, decanters, glassware and cookware using the same ingredients as above.
 Mix equal parts of white vinegar and water and soak your tarnished glassware overnight.
 Rinse well on the following morning.
 You can bring back the shine to your pots and pans if you fill them with the same mixture and simmer it for about 15 minutes.
 Then, proceed by washing them as normal with a soft sponge and rinse them well.

-- To clean off limescale build-up from your washing machine and the dishwasher, you can try a mild limescale removal detergent which is the standard choice of the homemaker when it comes to cleaning the washing machine and the dishwasher.
+- To clean off limescale build-up from your washing machine and the dishwasher, you can try a mild limescale removal detergent which is the standard choice.
 Still, if you have suddenly gone green and environmentally conscious, use a cup of undiluted lemon juice and run the appliance empty on a regular cycle.

-- Taps, fixtures and fittings limescale-free, it is best to resort to natural products like soda bicarbonate and lemon can help you clean the specially hard-to-remove white caking from around your taps and sink fixtures.
+- To keep your taps, sink fixtures and fittings limescale-free, it is best to resort to natural products like soda bicarbonate and lemon.
 Just make a paste-like mixture and use its abrasive properties to your advantage.
 Scrub gently the affected bathroom accessories, wipe, rinse and polish with a cloth.
-For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with a tape.
+For really stubborn encrustations, say, on the faucet aerator, you can dip the spout into a cap, full of lemon juice and leave it overnight by attaching it securely with tape.

-- For descaling discoloured tile and grout surfaces, sinks, shower bases and bathtubs, spray the mixture of lemon or vinegar (diluted) can be sprayed on the discoloured tile and grout surface, on the sink, shower base or bathtub.
-Leave the solution to sit for awhile.
+- For descaling discoloured tile and grout surfaces, sinks, shower bases and bathtubs, spray the mixture of lemon or vinegar (diluted) and water (50/50).
+Leave the solution to sit for a while.
 You can scrub in some soda, too, for better effect and then rinse and wipe the surface.

-- Toilet – If you have run out of your Domestos toilet cleaning gel but you have plenty of Coca-Cola in the fridge, put it to good use and do your teeth a favour.
-Cola will remove successfully hard water deposits from your toilet bowl if you leave it to work for several hours.
+- To successfully remove hard water deposits from your toilet bowl, you can use Coca-Cola.
+Just pour it into the toilet bowl and leave it to work for several hours.
 The drink contains high levels of phosphoric acid, which is proven to be effective against rust and limescale.

 What Can You Do To Prevent Hard Water Deposits Buildup?

 To keep your home limescale-free may require simply diligence and persistence.
-All the above cleaning tips can be used as preventive measures against unwanted water calcifications.
-If you treat your appliances kindly on a regular basis and apply extra care against the potential buildup of mineral deposits, you may never have to know what limescale even looks like.
+You can use all the above cleaning tips as preventive measures against unwanted water calcifications.
+If you treat your appliances kindly regularly and apply extra care against the potential build-up of mineral deposits, you may never have to know what limescale even looks like.

 In addition, you can use only purified water in your kettle, for instance, by treating it, first, through a water filter jug that uses replaceable cartridges.

-Still, some people live in regions, where the water is really hard, so they may need to take more assertive measures to avoid its negative impact in the home and on the entire water pipe system, such as cleaning your boiler every here and there.
+Still, some people live in regions where the water is really hard, so they may need to take more assertive measures to avoid its negative impact on the home and on the entire water pipe system, such as cleaning your boiler every here and there.

-As a large proportion of households in Britain are located in such areas, they resort to treating their water before it makes contact with surfaces and home equipment.
+As a large proportion of households in Britain are located in such areas, they resort to treating their water before it contacts surfaces and home equipment.
 Families generally rely on either the water softening or the water conditioning method.
 The first type of system works by a chemical process, where sodium quantities are raised in the water, replacing the calcium.
 The water becomes softer but it is not recommended for drinking.
 The water conditioning process uses a magnetic or a radio field device that is attached to the pipes.
 The treated water is still drinkable.
-Both systems are effective and prevent successfully limescale buildup in the pipeworks.
+Both systems are effective and prevent successfully limescale build-up in the pipework.